gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 This repository contains a presentation showing how to create HTML/ZIP/PNG polyglot files in JavaScript.

-You can download the presentation (PDF) is available in:
+You can download the presentation (PDF) in:
  - [english](https://github.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/blob/main/Presentation%20(en).pdf)
  - [french](https://github.com/gildas-lormeau/Polyglot-HTML-ZIP-PNG/blob/main/Presentation%20(fr).pdf)